WEICHINLIN/Natural-Language-Processing/1. Install/Install.md

 In line 11, uncommented indicates that startup cleanup is enabled, and comment indicates that startup cleanup is not enabled. \
 <img src="https://github.com/WEICHINLIN/Kubeflow---Natural-Language-Processing/blob/main/4.%20Image/boot%20cleanup.png" alt="ls -l no"/><br/>

-# Install
+# Install (First minikube start)

 ### Step 1：Open the terminal
-You must make sure you can find the following files when typing ls -l on the terminal. \
+You must make sure you can find the following files when typing ls -l on the terminal.
 ```Bash
 ls -l
 ```